 For more, Madrian suggests the book “Better Living Through Economics.”

-The path to studying econ isn’t necessarily linear, as symposium presenter Nancy Rose discussed in a forthcoming podcast interview.
+The path to studying econ isn’t necessarily linear, as symposium presenter Nancy Rose discussed in a podcast interview.

 “Economics and I almost missed each other,” said Rose, who is the Charles P. Kindleberger Professor of Applied Economics at the Massachusetts Institute of Technology.